 The soil vapor intrusion evaluation conducted at the Building 101 AOC in fall 2006 and winter 2007 included soil vapor (exterior) and sub-slab vapor (interior) (2006) and indoor and outdoor air samples (2007).
-Results indicate that all exterior soil vapor and indoor and outdoor air detections were below screening levels for industrial/ commercial use.
-Sub-slab contamination was detected above screening levels but was within one order of magnitude of the sub-slab screening levels.
-Because no exceedances were detected in the indoor air samples, no further action or evaluation of SVI is required unless construction within the SVI restriction area identified in Figure 1 is to be performed.
+Results indicate that all soil vapor, indoor, and outdoor air detections are below screening levels for industrial/ commercial use.
+Sub-slab detections were detected above screening levels but are within one order of magnitude of the sub-slab screening levels.
+Since no exceedances have been reported for the indoor air samples, no further action or evaluation of SVI is required, unless construction within the SVI restriction area identified in Figure 1 is to be performed.